-The feasibility of interpolating DT-CWT coefficients within each subband separately relies on the transform's shift-invariant properties, as introduced in section II-A. The DT-CWT coefficients of dataset A need to be shifted and interpolated using estimated motion from previous iterations.
-After interpolation, the complex coefficients of dataset A should look more similar to those of dataset B because the amount of motion between A and B has been reduced.
+The feasibility of interpolating DT-CWT coefficients within each subband separately relies on the transform's shift-invariant property, as introduced in Section II-A. The DT-CWT coefficients of data set A need to be shifted and interpolated using estimated motion from previous iterations.
+After interpolation, the complex coefficients of data set A should look more similar to those of data set B because the amount of motion between A and B has been reduced.
 Finer level coefficients may then be used to perform motion estimation in the subsequent iterations.

-One may argue that dataset A could be shifted with the estimated motion in the spatial domain and then transformed with the DT-CWT to get the wavelet coefficients for the shifted dataset.
-This method is feasible but tends to be slow since shifting a 3-D dataset is computationally demanding.
-The advantage of shifting in the complex wavelet domain is that it provides a fast and smooth way of aligning the datasets, as the number of DT-CWT coefficients at any level above 1 is much smaller than the sample size of the original dataset, and the coefficients are well bandlimited.
+One may argue that data set A could be shifted with the estimated motion in the spatial domain and then transformed with the DT-CWT to get the wavelet coefficients for the shifted data set.
+This method is feasible but tends to be slow since shifting a 3-D data set is computationally demanding.
+The advantage of shifting in the complex wavelet domain is that it provides a fast and smooth way of aligning the data sets as the number of DT-CWT coefficients at any level above 1 is much smaller than the sample size of the original data set, and the coefficients are well bandlimited.
 Moreover, the computations of performing the DT-CWT are avoided within the iterative loop.

-We must be aware that complex coefficients in each subband are bandpass signals and should not be interpolated in the normal way for lowpass signals.
-The DT-CWT filters introduce a different phase offset rate to each of the subbands, and so direct interpolation will not produce the correct result.
+We must be aware that complex coefficients in each subband are bandpass signals and should not be interpolated in the normal way for low-pass signals.
+The DT-CWT filters introduce a different phase offset rate to each of the subbands; therefore, direct interpolation will not produce the correct result.
 Our method for interpolating complex coefficients is as follows:

-(1) De-rotate the phase of the bandpass complex coefficients to compensate for the phase offset rate and center the subband on zero frequency;

-- Interpolate the real and imaginary parts of the derotated coefficients, using conventional (tri-)linear or cubic methods; - (3) Re-rotate the phase of the complex coefficients to restore their phase offset rate and to correct their bandpass center frequency.
+- derotate the phase of the bandpass complex coefficients to compensate for the phase offset rate, and center the subband on zero frequency; - 2) interpolate the real and imaginary parts of the derotated coefficients, using conventional (tri-)linear or cubic methods; - rerotate the phase of the complex coefficients to restore their phase offset rate and to correct their bandpass center frequency.

-The details of subband interpolation are discussed in appendix A.
+The details of subband interpolation are discussed in Appendix A.

-D. Form constraints and calculate $\tilde{\mathbf{Q}}(\mathbf{x})$ at each location $\mathbf{x}$
+D. Form Constraints and Calculate $\hat{\mathbf{Q}}(\mathbf{x})$ at Each Location \mathbf{x}

-The phase of the DT- $\mathbb{C}WT$ coefficients can be used to form the constraints as described by (13).
-With the constraint vectors, we can then obtain the $\tilde{\mathbf{Q}}(\mathbf{x})$ matrix at each location $\mathbf{x}$ and at each chosen scale by using (19).
+The phase of the DT- \mathbb{C} WT coefficients can be used to form the constraints, as described by (13).
+With the constraint vectors, we can then obtain the $\tilde{\mathbf{Q}}(\mathbf{x})$ matrix at each location \mathbf{x} and at each chosen scale by using (19).

-At each wavelet scale, the locations ${\bf x}$ are chosen to be at the centers of cubes bounded by 8 adjacent coefficients (the $u_k$ and $v_k$ of (14)).
-The derivatives of the column vector in (13) are then calculated by forming the two cubes of complex coefficients, ${\bf u}$ and ${\bf v}$ , into corners of a 4-D hypercube, and by taking conjugate products across each pair of hyperfaces of the hypercube in turn.
-The 8 conjugate products from each hyperface-pair are then summed (similar to the summation in the numerator of (14), which is used for the $\frac{\partial \theta}{\partial t}$ term) and the phase of the complex resultant is the required phase derivative.
-Thus the derivatives are the average phase shifts at the center of each hypercube with respect to x, y, z and t, where the averages are effectively weighted by the magnitudes of the conjugate product terms so that large coefficient pairs contribute more to the phase 'average' than smaller pairs.
+At each wavelet scale, locations ${\bf x}$ are chosen to be at the centers of cubes bounded by eight adjacent coefficients [i.e., the u_k and v_k of (14)].
+The derivatives of the column vector in (13) are then calculated by forming the two cubes of complex coefficients ${\bf u}$ and ${\bf v}$ into corners of a 4-D hypercube and by taking conjugate products across each pair of hyperfaces of the hypercube in turn.
+The eight conjugate products from each hyperface pair are then summed (similar to the summation in the numerator of (14), which is used for the $\partial\theta/\partial t$ term), and the phase of the complex resultant is the required phase derivative.
+Thus, the derivatives are the average phase shifts at the center of each hypercube with respect to x,y,z, and t, where the averages are effectively weighted by the magnitudes of the conjugate product terms so that large coefficient pairs contribute more to the phase "average" than smaller pairs.

-E. Smooth elements of $\tilde{\mathbf{Q}}(\mathbf{x})$ to give $\tilde{\mathbf{Q}}{\mathbf{x}}$
+E. Smooth Elements of $\tilde{\mathbf{Q}}(\mathbf{x})$ to Give $\tilde{\mathbf{Q}}{\mathbf{x}}$